angular-ui/bootstrap/src/modal/docs/readme.md

 * `templateUrl` - a path to a template representing modal's content
 * `template` - inline template representing the modal's content
 * `scope` - a scope instance to be used for the modal's content (actually the `$uibModal` service is going to create a child scope of a provided scope).
 Defaults to `$rootScope`
 * `controller` - a controller for a modal instance - it can initialize scope used by modal.
-Accepts the "controller-as" syntax in the form 'SomeCtrl as myctrl'; can be injected with `$modalInstance`
+Accepts the "controller-as" syntax in the form 'SomeCtrl as myctrl'; can be injected with `$uibModalInstance`
 * `controllerAs` - an alternative to the controller-as syntax, matching the API of directive definitions.
 Requires the `controller` option to be provided as well
 * `bindToController` - when used with `controllerAs` & set to `true`, it will bind the $scope properties onto the controller directly
 * `resolve` - members that will be resolved and passed to the controller as locals; it is equivalent of the `resolve` property for AngularJS routes